inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

   <figcaption>Step 2: Edit the block name: (i) open the settings sidebar, (ii) enter the desired name under "BLOCK NAME"</figcaption>
 </figure>

+!!! note

+    You can hide the text editor block if you want (the setting is below the "BLOCK NAME, and is called "Show block" that by default is enabled).

 ## Step 3: Add image information to the text editor

 Now, copy the following snippet into the text editor.